San Jose Family Law Attorney Supports Families

 If your spouse has suddenly left, you should contact a divorce attorney as soon as possible.
 You may assume that it is unnecessary to hire legal counsel to finalize your divorce.
 However, California divorce laws are complex.
 If your spouse picks up and leaves, you can be left with quite a mess on your hands.
 Chances are that he or she will not respond to divorce filings or make any necessary court appearances.
 As a result, you may face unique challenges toward protecting your best interests, have increased stress and feel overwhelmed.

 You do not need to remain married just because your spouse does not want to be involved with divorce proceedings.
 However, there are difficulties with starting the divorce process if you are unable to serve your spouse with divorce papers.
 You deserve to have your assets, property, rights and best interest protected.
-Bay area divorce lawyers can help you with all of the legal filings and court appearances that are necessary.
+Our San Jose divorce lawyers can help you with all of the legal filings and court appearances that are necessary.

 Do I Need a Family Law Attorney?